vyperlang/vyper/vyper/context/README.md

 ### 1. Preparing the builtin namespace

 The [`Namespace`](namespace.py) object represents the namespace for a contract.
-Prior to beginning type checking, builtins are added via the `Namespace.enter_builtin_scope` method.
+Builtins are added upon initialization of the object.
 This includes:

 * Adding primitive type classes from the [`types/`](types) subpackage
 * Adding environment variables and builtin constants from [`environment.py`](environment.py)